 I’d love to tell you more about Biophilic Design, and how it impacts our wellbeing, productivity and creativity.
 I’ve written about our innate need for shelter and nature as part of Biophilic Design practices on this page.
 You can also see it applied in our own home in this post.
 I hope you find it useful and interesting!

-If you like this natural approach to living, adventure and interior design, do sign up for updates via my weekly newsletter.
+If you like this natural approach to living, adventure and interior design, do sign up for updates via my blog and shop newsletter.
 I’d also love to see you on social media (Instagram, Facebook and Twitter).
-I’ll then keep you posted during our Scandinavian road trip, including magical spots and food inspired by my favourite campsite companion book;
+You may also love this Norwegian cabin from our Scandinavian road trip.
+There were so many magical spots along the way, and I always kept close my favourite campsite foodie companion book; Food the Fire